Contributions are tax-deductible

 Distributions

-Withdrawals from an HAS are tax-free and penalty-free at any age if used for qualified medical expenses for yourself, your spouse, or other dependents.
+Withdrawals from an HSA are tax-free and penalty-free at any age if used for qualified medical expenses for yourself, your spouse, or other dependents.